- 20%-40% of all adults have insomnia in the course of any year

 Research conducted at the University of California’s San Diego campus studied 54 African Americans and 346 Caucasians for the presence of sleep apnea.
 The results showed that a full 17 percent of African American test subjects had a case of obstructive sleep apnea present, compared to 8 percent of the Caucasian subjects.
 This denotes a hypothesis that African Americans stand an increased risk of obstructive sleep apnea.

 Two to four percent of all Americans have an undiagnosed case of sleep apnea.
 This accounts for approximately 1 in 50 individuals being undiagnosed.

 People that are afflicted with sleep apnea face a steep increase in chances of being part of a traffic accident.
 Due to the sleeplessness and lack of ability to concentrate that are associated with apnea, sufferers are six times more likely to die in a car accident.
 As a matter of fact, the National Highway Traffic Safety Administration has stated that drowsy driving is responsible for, at the very least, 100,000 car accidents, 40,000 injuries, and 1,550 deaths per year.

 More than 263,000 children per year undergo tonsillectomies.
 Most of these operations are performed due to the presence of sleep apnea in the children that is caused by the tonsils obstructing their air way.

-A bed mate of a person with untreated obstructive sleep apnea can lose a serious amount of sleep!
+A bed mate of a person with untreated condition can lose a serious amount of sleep!
 Due to the breathing and gasping of the apnea sufferer, the bed mate loses up to an hour per night of sleep.
 This was discovered when a study was conducted that measured the effects of CPAP treatment in helping the bed mate to sleep.

 People that have an untreated case of sleep apnea face a risk of stroke that is four times as likely as those who are not afflicted.
 Untreated sleep apnea sufferers are also three times as likely to have heart disease.